 A gift of cash is the easiest way to create a new Fund or add to an existing one, and are tax deductible to the extent allowed by law - currently up to 50% of your adjusted gross income in any one year.
 Contributions exceeding this limit may be carried over and deducted for up to five years following the gift.

-Donate now with a credit card using a secure vendor - Network for Good.
+Donate online now with a credit card using a secure vendor.

-Check should be made payable to: Greater Worcester Community Foundation and mailed directly to the Foundation:
+Or, checks can be made payable to Greater Worcester Community Foundation and mailed directly to the Foundation:

 Greater Worcester Community Foundation